 Assassin's Creed: Origins is one of several games that will play in 4K on Xbox One X. Image: Ubisoft

 Naturally, Xbox One X is be the only place to play many of these games in 4K or with other graphical benefits.
 The list of Xbox One X enhanced games already includes over 100 titles, including Gears of War 4, Halo 5, Rise of the Tomb Raider and Forza Motorsport 7.

 Deciding between the $499 Xbox One X and $249 Xbox One S comes down to one simple question: are you willing to pay twice as much for 4K gaming?
 That's the key selling point of the One X, which is aimed at gamers with 4K TVs who want the best console experience possible.

 The One S boasts many of the One X's best features for half the price, including 4K Blu-ray and streaming support, HDR gaming and an attractively slim design.
-And while upcoming titles such as Forza Motorsport 7, Sea of Thieves and State of Decay 2 will look best on Xbox One X, you'll be able to enjoy them just fine on a One S.
+And while titles such as Star Wars Battlefront 2, Forza Motorsport 7 and Super Lucky's Tale will look best on Xbox One X, you'll be able to enjoy them just fine on a One S.

 Folks willing to shell out for the most powerful console out there will find plenty to like about the One X. For everyone else, the One S is a tremendous value.

 - 21 Tips Every Xbox One Owner Should Know